Modification Manual

 ComplexGrassBacklightMask=50

-Step 1: Reading - When you choose the ENB you’d like (in this case Cabbage) you have to go over it’s requirements and ensure you have everything it needs to work properly.
-You can lookup mods in your Organizer with the Search Bar in the bottom right of the respective Pane.
-In Cabbage’s case, we only need the Shader Core and the ENB preset itself!
+Step 1: Reading - When you choose the ENB you’d like (in this case Rudy) you have to go over it’s requirements and ensure you have everything it needs to work properly.
+You can lookup mods in your Organizer with the Search Bar in the bottom right of the respective Pane, in Rudys case we only need what’s on the Nexus Page!

 That’s it!
-You can now have multiple ENBs and swap between them on the fly, but beware that some ENBs (like Dawnfire in CSVP) have .esp plugins that are placed in the list, so removing them mid-playthrough is NOT recommended!
-You are encouraged to find a look that suits you best before jumping in.
+You can now have multiple ENBs and swap between them on the fly, but beware that some ENBs (like Dawnfire) have esp plugins that enter the load order and removing them by switching ENBs will trigger warnings in-game!
+You may ignore these warnings, but are nonetheless encouraged to find a look that suits you best before jumping in.